Aledonairesa/MCV-2024-C5-Project-T6/Session4/README.md

                          --batch_size 4
 ```

-To executie the evaluation script, it can be done as in the following example:
+To execute the evaluation script, it can be done as in the following example:
 ```
 python evaluate_llama.py \
     --test_csv "./clean_mapping_validation.csv" \